Written by Tenley Haraldson. Medically reviewed by Board-Certified Dermatologist Dr. Julie Jackson.

 Puracy's proud to be one of the first companies to use Lexfeel N5 in our hair care products.
 Not only is this texture enhancer plant-sourced, 100% sustainable, and biodegradable, but it also replicates the effects of dimethicone and other silicones.
 Shiny, bouncy hair?
 You've got it! `

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

+Give your hair 2-4 weeks to readjust to a silicone-free regime.
 If you're not absolutely thrilled with our hair care products, we'll refund your purchase.
-What do you have to lose?
+No questions asked.